Programming as Theory Building: Peter Naur's Essay

 Kooha: Simple and Elegant Screen Recording on Linux

-Posted on Thu, 25 Dec 2025 in Tools • Tagged with linux, kooha, screen-recorder, productivity, tools, open-source
+Posted on Thu, 25 Dec 2025 in Herramientas • Tagged with linux, kooha, screen-recorder, productividad, open-source

 Discover Kooha, a minimalist screen recording application for Linux that combines ease of use with essential features.